-DSW Shoes, Footwear Etc, Off Broadway Shoes, Any men’s shoe department store — they all have some basic lace up Oxfords and wingtips (what you would wear to the office).
+DSW Shoes, Footwear Etc, Off Broadway Shoes, any men’s shoe department store — they all have some basic lace up Oxfords and wingtips (what you would wear to the office).
 1920s shoes were either black or rusty brown leather Oxfords with a cap toe or wingtip design.
 Brown and white, and grey and white were also common but less formal.
 Wear these with a brown or grey striped suits, not with a tuxedo.

-1920s Style Men’s Accessories
+1920s Men’s Accessories

-A necktie or bow tie is needed for all but casual looks.
+A necktie or bow tie is needed for all but the casual looks.
 Paisley, small patterns and wide stripes were all common in the 1920s.
 They were quite colorful– never bland choices.
 Mustard yellow, burnt orange, red, gas flame blue, pink, etc. Shop 1920s style neckties here.

 A pocket square was neatly folded into the suit coat.
-It did not usually match the necktie but coordinated with at least one color in it.
+It did not usually match the necktie, but coordinated with at least one color in it.
 For example, a gold, navy and maroon paisley tie may have a gold pocket square with it.
 It’s a little detail that makes a big difference.

-Gloves are a nice accessory as well-although hard to find in warm weather.
+Gloves are a nice accessory as well, although hard to find in warm weather.
 White gloves are needed with formal suits, brown or grey leather gloves with semi-formal business suits.

 I am just an email away to help you with your costume needs.
 Contact me here, and I will get back to you quickly.